 3. King Street Townhouse

-King Street Townhouse delivers a traditional Afternoon Tea for those who like the novelty of it, albeit, served with a glass of champagne instead if you’d prefer a bit of booze over a pot of tea.
-The traditional option is served with an array of sandwiches, scones, cakes and pastries, but for those looking for something a little different – there’s a Gentleman’s Afternoon Tea to choose from, too.
+King Street Townhouse delivers a traditional afternoon tea, apparently the ‘best afternoon tea in Manchester’, for those who like the novelty of it, albeit served with a glass of champagne instead if you’d prefer a bit of booze over a pot of tea.
+The traditional option is served with an array of sandwiches, scones, cakes and pastries, but for those looking for something a little different – there’s a High Tea to choose from, too.

 4. Grand Pacific

 A great spot if you’re looking for something special, Grand Pacific‘s Afternoon Tea is as opulent as the venue itself.
 Served on a lavish stand with a huge golden pineapple in the middle, guests can treat themselves to a selection of cakes and sweet treats, with evolving themes throughout the year (including Pride, Halloween and Christmas!).

 5. Sunset by Australasia

 Menagerie is one of Manchester’s most Instagrammed venues, and for good reason, too.
 Every corner is a spectacle – with floral installations, neon lights, angel wings and so much more draped from the ceiling, and marble tables with gold finishings that just scream ‘lavish’.
 But anyway, onto their equally fabulous afternoon tea.

 7. 20 Stories